-There are many ways you can experience our sanctuary, from day time tours of either an ancient forest with its meandering pathways or take a guided tour and explore the secrets of the Tautari wetland with the endangered species the takahe and tuatara, through to a dusk to dark experience where you may have the opportunity to listen for kiwi calling and marvel at a curtain of glow worms lit up under a night sky.
+There are many ways you can experience our sanctuary: from daytime guided tours of either an ancient forest with its meandering pathways or of the Tautari wetland with the endangered species the takahe and tuatara, through to a dusk to dark experience where you may have the opportunity to listen for kiwi calling and marvel at a curtain of glow worms lit up under a night sky.

 Our regular tours also have limited numbers, this is to ensure visitors receive personal attention and have the opportunity to ask questions.
 If you have special interests or would like to book a tour for a large group (15 people or more), we can arrange a customised guided tour to meet your needs.

 Night tours are not run on a regular basis and are listed when available.
 If you would like to request a tour booking for a date not listed send us an email or call the visitor centre on 07 870 5180 to make an enquiry.

 As a charitable trust every cent we make goes straight back into the conservation work we do.
 By visiting us you are directly helping to restore, protect and sustain a New Zealand eco-system and all of its inhabitants.

 If you miss out on one of our limited kiwi health check spaces, you may want to join our waiting list - please send us an email if you'd like to be notified about future kiwi health checks as they become available and get first option to book your space.